Nice to meet you, I’m Molly

 And I went to The Culinary Institute of America to become a chef.

-After culinary school, my career progressed - restaurants, then to agency consulting, then over to start-ups, and I got to do some very impressive multinational work.
+After culinary school, my career progressed - restaurants, then to agency consulting, then over to start-ups, and I got to do some very interesting multinational work.
 (Ask me about putting fresh avocados in frozen coffee at a chain you’ve definitely heard of.
 Or promoting cream cheese in Dubai with the State Department in the background.
 It’s a thing.)

 As happens with too many of us, as my career trajectory went up, my levels of health went down.
 Stress, hours, travel, and constantly being surrounded by food were making me feel and look worse than I had in years.
 Not to mention my overall disposition: “constantly irritable” would be the nicest way to put it.